ananay-gupta/Biocon/README.md

 # Biocon

-A Basic Web page which gives information abour BioDiversity
+A Basic Web page which gives information about BioDiversity

 # Tech Used